undeadinu/SRNotification/README.md

 You should pass aNotification object to the framework since if you app is offline, after user click notification, app will be started and message action should be made.

+5\.
+Enable alert notifications

+If you want do not want your notifications dissapear after several seconds, add key `NSUserNotificationAlertStyle` and set it to `alert` into your info.plist.

 ## Format of JSON file

 Here is the sample JSON file: